sourcegraph/about/content/blogposts/2024/cody-vscode-1-16-0-release.md

 If you haven’t tried custom commands yet, [check out our video](https://www.youtube.com/watch?v=ruVgjt0zIzk) to get started.
 We’d also love your feedback on how you’re using custom commands [in our forum](https://community.sourcegraph.com/c/cody/5)!

-## Ollama chat is now available by default for Cody Pro
+## Ollama chat is now available by default

 We heard your feedback that the [Ollama chat feature](https://sourcegraph.com/blog/local-chat-with-ollama-and-cody) was difficult to enable since it required editing the settings.json file.
 We’ve updated Cody to turn on Ollama support by default.
-Cody Pro users will now see Ollama as an option in the chat dropdown menu whenever Ollama is running on your local machine.
+You will now see Ollama as an option in the chat dropdown menu whenever Ollama is running on your local machine.

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1-16-release/ollama-models.png"